-1) Internal Reporting:
+1) Internal Reporting

-b.
-Findings of responsibility will be reported, with the following exception: when a Warning Letter is the only report on file, it will not be reported.

-c.
-Without a signed waiver, no information will be released internally for the purposes described in paragraph 1.a.
+- a.
+Within the University, applications for on-campus employment, Students' Association positions, membership on the Board on Academic Honesty, Study Abroad, fellowships, scholarships or other awards for undergraduate or graduate students may include a waiver for the student to sign giving permission for the person in charge of the process to request information about the student's Board on Academic Honesty history. - b.
+Findings of responsibility will be reported, with the following exception: when a Warning Letter is the only report on file, it will not be reported. - c.
+Without a signed waiver, no information will be released internally for the purposes described in paragraph 1.a. - d.

-d.
 Any record created pursuant to this policy may be disclosed with or without a waiver if required by law (e.g., subpoena, court order or valid discovery request in pending litigation).

-2) External Reporting:
+2) External Reporting

-a.
-Findings of responsibility for academic dishonesty will be reported upon request to external entities when a waiver has been signed by the student or when the student submits a request for disclosure directly to the College, as when applying to transfer to another school or for admission to graduate school, or for employment.

-b.
-As for internal reporting, a Warning Letter will not be reported externally unless it is one of multiple findings of responsibility.
+- a.
+Findings of responsibility for academic dishonesty will be reported upon request to external entities when a waiver has been signed by the student or when the student submits a request for disclosure directly to the College, as when applying to transfer to another school or for admission to graduate school, or for employment. - b.
+As for internal reporting, a Warning Letter will not be reported externally unless it is one of multiple findings of responsibility. - c.

-c.
 Any record created pursuant to this policy may be disclosed with or without a waiver if required by law (e.g., subpoena, court order or valid discovery request in pending litigation).

-3) Self-reporting by Students:
+3) Self-reporting by Students